What is Genetically Targeted Fractionated Chemotherapy?

 Cancer cells are constantly mutating and becoming more resistant to treatments like chemotherapy and radiation.
 Studies suggest that every tumor and possibly even different cancer cells within the same patient can be genetically different, expressing different biomarkers and responding to treatments differently.

 One of the main reasons for this heterogeneity of cancer cells is the ever-important epigenetic environment around the cancer cells that may contribute to mutation and uncontrolled growth.
 In a nutshell, cancer cell biology illustrates that successful cancer treatment is like trying to hit multiple moving targets at once.
-However, there is hope; our experience has shown that a multi-step approach including GTFC™ may provide helpful options to patients.
+Our experience has shown that a multi-step approach including GTFC™ may provide helpful options to patients.

 Most people have a general understanding of chemotherapy, but for the purposes of this article, let's review.
 Cancer is when your body's cells begin uncontrolled, unchecked growth that is malignant; it is caused by a mix of environmental toxins, infectious agents leading to chronic inflammation and genetic mutations.
 In fact, these mutations can continue throughout the evolution of the cancer.
 Chemotherapy is a treatment for cancer using cytotoxic chemicals (poisonous to living cells) and other drugs.